Panic of 1837: Recovery

 Most economists agree that there was a brief recovery from 1838 to 1839, which ended when the Bank of England and Dutch creditors raised interest rates.
-The economic historian Peter Temin has argued that when corrected for deflation, the economy grew after 1838.
-According to the Austrian economist Murray Rothbard, between 1839 and 1843, real consumption increased by 21 percent and real gross national product increased by 16 percent, but real investment fell by 23 percent and the money supply shrank by 34 percent.
+The economic historian Peter Temin has argued that when corrected for deflation, the economy grew moderately after 1838.
 In 1842, the American economy was able to rebound somewhat and overcome the five-year depression, but according to most accounts, the economy did not recover until 1844.
 The recovery from the depression intensified after the California gold rush started in 1848, greatly increasing the money supply.
 By 1850, the US economy was booming again.

 Intangible factors like confidence and psychology played powerful roles and helped to explain the magnitude and the depth of the panic.
 Central banks then had only limited abilities to control prices and employment, making bank runs common.
 When a few banks collapsed, alarm quickly spread throughout the community and were heightened by partisan newspapers.
 Anxious investors rushed to other banks and demanded to have their deposits withdrawn.
 When faced with such pressure, even healthy banks had to make further curtailments by calling in loans and demanding payment from their borrowers.
 That fed the hysteria even further, which led to a downward spiral or snowball effect.
 In other words, anxiety, fear, and a pervasive lack of confidence initiated devastating, self-sustaining feedback loops.
 Many economists today understand that phenomenon as an information asymmetry.
 Essentially, bank depositors reacted to imperfect information since they did not know if their deposits were safe and so fearing further risk, they withdrew their deposits, even if it caused more damage.
 The same concept of downward spiral was true for many southern planters, who speculated in land, cotton, and slaves.
 Many planters took out loans from banks under the assumption that cotton prices would continue to rise.
 When cotton prices dropped, however, planters could not pay back their loans, which jeopardized the solvency of many banks.
 These factors were particularly crucial given the lack of deposit insurance in banks.
 When bank customers are not assured that their deposits are safe, they are more likely to make rash decisions that can imperil the rest of the economy.
 Economists have concluded that the suspension of convertibility, deposit insurance, and sufficient capital requirements in banks can limit the possibility of bank runs.